Relativiteit/ArduinoBasics/README.md

 **Attention** If you dont have the exact resistor you can place them in series or paralell to get the correct or approximate required resistance. !
 If all of this sounds new to you please check https://www.khanacademy.org/science/electrical-engineering/ee-circuit-analysis-topic/ee-resistor-circuits/a/ee-parallel-resistors so you can get up and running fast.

+## Project 3 Led Bar Chart
+A bar chart is a great visual tool to showcase a load, intensity, amplitude a whole host of things the sky is the limit but we will now limit to leds.
+In `LedBarChartProject3` you will controll mutiple leds, it's almost the same as project2 but with more leds.

+## BOM3 (Bill of Materials Led Bar Chart
+* Arduino Uno
+* Breadboard
+* Wires
+* 9 LED's
+* 10k ohm potentiometer
+* 9 x 220 ohm resistors